Daniel Nkata: Career

 Nkata was a former Entebbe club captain.
 He also served as secretary of Uganda Football Association(UFA).

 Nkata begun his refereeing in the 1950s, and he was a member of the Uganda Football Referees Association (UFRA).
 Nkata got promoted to Grade 1 Referee in December 1951.
 Nkata received sports administration and coaching scholarship together with the late Polycarp Kakooza, from the British colonial sports administrators to study in London at Lilleshall National Sports Centre in Bisham Abbey United Kingdom.
 He also went for a FIFA Referees/Instructors course at Ecole Internationale de Sports in Macolin in Switzerland and from where he received his FIFA referee badge in 1960 upon completion and that made him the first Black African south of the Sahara to get the FIFA referee badge.

 Nkata officiated between Uganda vs Ethiopia at the Olympic qualifier match at Nakivubo Stadium on 1959-12-13.
 He was the central referee at the final match of Uganda vs Ghana, a match that Ghana won.
 Other matches he officiated included; the 1961 Africa Cup of Nations Qualifiers match of Madagascar vs. Ethiopia in Antananarivo, Madagascar, 1960 Olympic Qualifiers match between Sudan and Ethiopia on both 1959-11-23 in Khartoum and also on the 1959-12-20 in Addis Ababa.

-Nkata trained, mentored and coached other football referees who included Edward Bukenya and Kizito Mubanda before he retired his football activities in 1966 to become a writer and achivist for Uganda football history in the 1980s.
+Nkata trained, mentored and coached other football referees who included Edward Bukenya and Kizito Mubanda before he retired his football activities in 1966 to become a writer and archivist for Uganda football history in the 1980s.
 He wrote two columns titled "Flashback" and "Stars of the Past" for the defunct soccer world magazine Nkata profiled many people in his "Stars of the Past" column which include; Edward Muteesa, Samson Kisekka, George Kamba, Jimmy Sewava, Naphtali Musoke, Stephen Ibale, "Jogo" Adema, Ernest Lugolobi, Kefa Kiwanuka, Sam Baker Kasigwa and Manasseh Owiny.

 Nkata did his golf training at the Kampala Technical School from 1951 to 1953.
 In June 1964, Nkata become the first indigenous Ugandan to gain formal membership of a golf club in a sport.
 And in 1980, Nkata attended the World Golf Congress with his friend Engineer Zak Muwanga where he played for St. Andrew's, the home of golf, in Scotland.
 Nkata was secretary of the Uganda Golf Union (UGU) and Muwanga serving as chairman in 1980.

 Nkata has a golf tournament named after him that is "Dan Nkata memorial tournament", which started in 2006.
 Nkata is known for re-designing the Entebbe Golf Course from 9 hole to 18 hole facility, the 18 hole number is named Danny Nkata Munyigwawabiri in appreciation of his effort.